 So what can we take from this?
 When an employee states that they are suffering from stress, this may amount to a disability but equally it may not.
 It is worth exploring whether the stress is actually simply unhappiness with a workplace decision or an inability to accept a decision; and occupational health advice can be invaluable in assisting to answer that question and in considering how to respond.

-If you want to find out more about managing employees with mental health issues, please click here to register to attend our seminar on 22 March 2017.
-We will be delving into the legal aspects of mental health management in the workplace, in particular looking at reasonable adjustments around mental health illnesses, and how to manage capability, conduct and grievance procedures when mental health issues are raised.
+At our workshop on 22 March 2017, we explored how to manage employees with mental health issues, which included delving into the legal aspects of mental health management in the workplace, in particular looking at reasonable adjustments around mental health illnesses, and how to manage capability, conduct and grievance procedures when mental health issues are raised.